chaos-polymtl/lethe/doc/source/examples/multiphysics/3d-dam-break/3d-dam-break.rst

 Features
 ----------------------------------
 - Solver: ``gls_navier_stokes_3d`` (Q1-Q1)
-- Two phase flow handled by the Volume-of-Fluids (VOF) approach with interface sharpening
+- Two phase flow handled by the Volume-of-Fluids (VOF) approach with phase fraction filtration
 - Mesh adaptation using phase fraction
 - Unsteady problem handled by an adaptive BDF1 time-stepping scheme
 - The use of a python script for post-processing data